 Can contributors support local Leather anywhere in the U.S.?

-How does L L create secure, direct contributor-to-NPO donations?
+How does L L create secure, direct contributor-to-NPO contributions?

 How does L L practice diversity and inclusion?

-Who handles customer service if there's a question about a donation?
+Who handles customer service if there's a question about a contribution?

 What must NPOs do to be considered for LeatherList.org?

 Are there any costs for NPOs to be on LeatherList.org?